open-estuary/estuary/doc/Deploy_Manual.4D03.md

    sudo mkfs.vfat /dev/sda1
    sudo mkfs.ext4 /dev/sda2
    ```
-   Part hardware disk with `sudo fdisk /dev/sda` as follow:
+   **For the disk capacity is less than 2T**, part hardware disk with `sudo fdisk /dev/sda` as follow, EFI partition is set to 200M, distribution partition is set to 100G by default.
    add a gpt to this disk:
    ```bash
    fdisk /dev/sda